Professor, Mechanical Engineering

 Alma Mater: Mechanical Engineering, University of Toronto (2003)

-Energy; fluid mechanics; microfluidics, nanofluidics, and optofluidics; algae bioenergy; carbon management; enhanced oil recovery; fertility; and diagnostics.
+Research: Energy; fluid mechanics; microfluidics, nanofluidics, and optofluidics; bioenergy; carbon management; enhanced oil recovery; diagnostics and fertility.

-David Sinton is a Professor in the Department of Mechanical & Industrial Engineering at the University of Toronto, and Director of the U of T Institute for Sustainable Energy.
-Prior to joining the University of Toronto, Dr. Sinton was an Associate Professor and Canada Research Chair at the University of Victoria, Victoria, British Columbia, and a visiting Associate Professor at Cornell University Sibley School of Mechanical and Aerospace Engineering.
+David Sinton is a Professor and Associate Chair of Research in the Department of Mechanical and Industrial Engineering at the University of Toronto.
+He was the 2012-2015 Director of the Institute for Sustainable Energy.
+Prior to joining the University of Toronto, Dr. Sinton was an Associate Professor and Canada Research Chair at the University of Victoria, and a Visiting Associate Professor at Cornell University.
 He received a BASc from University of Toronto, MEng from McGill University and PhD from University of Toronto.